waterbear-cloud/paco/docs/aim-config.rst

       - True
       -
       - Indicates whether to delete the volume when the instance is terminated.
-      - IBlockDevice
+      - BlockDevice
     * - encrypted
       - Boolean
       - .. fa:: times
       -
       -
       - Specifies whether the EBS volume is encrypted.
-      - IBlockDevice
+      - BlockDevice
     * - iops
       - Int
       - .. fa:: times
       -
       - The maximum ratio of IOPS to volume size (in GiB) is 50:1, so for 5,000 provisioned IOPS, you need at least 100 GiB storage on the volume.
       - The number of I/O operations per second (IOPS) to provision for the volume.
-      - IBlockDevice
+      - BlockDevice
     * - size_gib
       - Int
       - .. fa:: times
       -
       - This can be a number from 1-1,024 for standard, 4-16,384 for io1, 1-16,384 for gp2, and 500-16,384 for st1 and sc1.
       - The volume size, in Gibibytes (GiB).
-      - IBlockDevice
+      - BlockDevice
     * - snapshot_id
       - String
       - .. fa:: times
       -
       -
       - The snapshot ID of the volume to use.
-      - IBlockDevice
+      - BlockDevice
     * - volume_type
       - String
       - .. fa:: check
       -
       - Must be one of standard, io1, gp2, st1 or sc1.
       - The volume type, which can be standard for Magnetic, io1 for Provisioned IOPS SSD, gp2 for General Purpose SSD, st1 for Throughput Optimized HDD, or sc1 for Cold HDD.
-      - IBlockDevice
+      - BlockDevice